 Pattern Cutting For Sportswear.

 (079).
-Bill has been creating sportswear patterns and samples for forty years – And a fitness enthusiast all his life.
+Bill has been creating sportswear patterns as a freelancer for forty years – And a fitness enthusiast all his life.
 A qualified gym coach and indoor cycling instructor, with a passion for ergonomics and all aspects of sportswear development.

 Although he specialises in sportswear pattern cutting for all types of sportswear and activewear, he can expertly cut just about any pattern from tailoring to lingerie.